HUMAN RECOMBINANT CCK2 RECEPTOR

 Application: Functional assays

 Figure 1.
-Dose-dependent stimulation of calcium flux upon treatment with ligand, monitored with FLIPR.
+Dose-dependent stimulation of calcium flux upon treatment with ligand, measured with MULTISCREEN™Calcium 1.0 No Wash Assay Kit (Multispan MSCA01).

 Beinborn et al. (1993) A single amino acid of the cholecystokinin-B/gastrin receptor determines specificity for non-peptide antagonists.
 Nature 362:348-350.